-Insulation resistance will decrease as the motor warms up; but will begin to increase as the drying process continues.
+Insulation resistance will decrease as the machine warms up: but will begin to increase shortly as the dryout continues.

-A uniform temperature must be maintained in the motor to obtain constant resistance readings.
+A uniform temperature must be maintained in the machine to obtain constant resistance readings.
 When the megger readings remain constant, the drying process is complete and may be discontinued.
 Check for other causes if readings are still low.